 In August of 1923, Walt Disney left Kansas City for Hollywood with nothing but a few drawing materials, $40 in his pocket and a completed animated and live-action film.
 Walt’s brother Roy O. Disney was already in California, with an immense amount of sympathy and encouragement, and $250.
 Pooling their resources, they borrowed an additional $500 and constructed a camera stand in their uncle’s garage.
 Soon, they received an order from New York for the first “Alice Comedy” short, and the brothers began their production operation in the rear of a Hollywood real estate office two blocks away.

 On July 13, 1925, Walt married one of his first employees, Lillian Bounds, in Lewiston, Idaho.
-They were blessed with two daughters — Diane, married to Ron Miller, former president and chief executive officer of Walt Disney Productions; and Sharon Disney Lund, formerly a member of Disney’s Board of Directors.
-The Millers have seven children and Mrs. Lund had three.
-Mrs. Lund passed away in 1993.
+They were blessed with two daughters— Diane, who was married to Ron Miller, former president and chief executive officer of Walt Disney Productions; and Sharon Disney Lund, formerly a member of Disney’s Board of Directors.
+The Millers had seven children and Sharon Lund had three.
+Diane passed away in 2013 and Sharon passed away in 1993.

 Mickey Mouse was created in 1928, and his talents were first used in a silent cartoon entitled Plane Crazy.
 However, before the cartoon could be released, sound burst upon the motion picture screen.
 Thus Mickey made his screen debut in Steamboat Willie, the world’s first fully synchronized sound cartoon, which premiered at the Colony Theatre in New York on November 18, 1928.